Poseidon-ZKP/brand-kit/README.md

 # brand-kit

-p0xeidon labs' brand asset and official logos.
+Poseidon-ZKP's brand asset and official logos.

 <p>For most of the cases, please use the primary logos under svg folder (for vector files) and png folder.</p>